JuliaTesting/ReTest.jl/README.md

 ### Toplevel testsets

-In `InlineTest`, toplevel testsets are special, as already mentioned.
+In `ReTest`, toplevel testsets are special, as already mentioned.
 The fact that they are `eval`ed at the module's toplevel also means that we can actually filter them out (if a filtering pattern is given to `runtests`) "statically", i.e. by introspection, we can figure out whether they should be run before having to `eval` the corresponding code.
 This is a big win, in particular for `testsets-for`, which are expensive to compile.
-This allows `InlineTest` to compete with the good-old manual way of copy-pasting the wanted `@testset` into the REPL (without this trick, all the testsets would have to be `eval`ed, even when they don't run any code, and this can take some time for large test
+This allows `ReTest` to compete with the good-old manual way of copy-pasting the wanted `@testset` into the REPL (without this trick, all the testsets would have to be `eval`ed, even when they don't run any code, and this can take some time for large test